ZOYOOPlus/TimeSortDemo/README.md

 //  Account.m
 //  TimeSortDemo
 //
-//  Created by Xinhou Jiang on 22/12/16.
+//  Created by ZOYOO on 22/12/16.
-//  Copyright © 2016年 Xinhou Jiang.
+//  Copyright © 2016年 ZOYOO.
 All rights reserved.
 //

 #import "Account.h"